xzhnshng/xzhnshng/README.md

 I am excited for learning new things and motivated to explore new techology at every moment.
 Currently, I focus on software engineering and big data.

-From 2020 March to 2021 April, I worked at Bytedance as an SDE intern: developed Tiktok & Vigo applications and platform product server, and contributed to React component library.
+From March 2020 to April 2021, I worked at Bytedance as an SDE intern: developed Tiktok & Vigo applications and platform product server, and contributed to React component library.
+During May to August 2021, I worked as a software engineer intern at eBay: develped SellerHub (Java, SpringBoot) and analysize data with big data tools like Hadoop, ClickHouse and Spark.

-I am currently a software engineering intern at eBay, on the Ads team.
+I am currently enrolled in 21fall semester in Duke University, Durham, NC.